 - Both approaches require a lot of custom coding and knowledge of AWS proprietary configurations.
 Some of these configurations are very confusing and can lead to a significant amount of time and effort expense.

-- AWS imposes multiple limits for execution time, run time memory and storage memory in case of the services that we used to accomplish this transfer.
+- AWS imposes multiple limits for execution time, run time memory, and storage memory in case of the services that we used to accomplish this transfer.
 This is not always practical in real scenarios.

 In this blog, you learned how to move data from SQS to S3 using AWS Lambda and AWS Firehouse.
 You also went through the limitations of using custom code for SQS to S3 data migration.
 The AWS Lambda and Firehouse-based approach for loading data from SQS to S3 will consume a significant amount of time and resources.
 Moreover, it will be an error-prone method and you will be required to debug and maintain the data transfer process regularly.

 Share your experience of loading data from SQS to S3 in the comment section below.